Last updated March 2026

 What Types of Fence Does EQIP Cover?

-EQIP covers new fence installation under Practice 382.
-The specific scenarios (fence types) and payment rates are set by each state, but common categories include:
+EQIP can fund new fence installation under Practice 382.
+The specific scenarios and payment rates are set by each state, but common categories include:

 Typically Funded

-- Cross-fencing for rotational grazing — This is the strongest use case.
-Dividing large pastures into smaller paddocks to support prescribed grazing (Practice 528) is exactly what NRCS wants to see.
+• Cross-fencing for rotational grazing: Dividing large pastures into smaller paddocks to support prescribed grazing (Practice 528).
 This ranks highest in most states.

-- Riparian fencing — Fencing livestock out of streams, rivers, and wetlands to protect water quality.
-Very high priority in most western states, especially Oregon and Washington.
+• Riparian fencing: Fencing livestock out of streams, rivers, and wetlands to protect water quality.
+High priority in most western states.

-- Temporary/portable electric fencing — Permanent multi-strand electric for cross-fencing is commonly funded.
+• Permanent electric fencing: Permanent multi-strand electric for cross-fencing is commonly funded.
 Some states also allow portable electric as part of a prescribed grazing system.

-- Virtual fencing — GPS-based collar systems (like Vence) that create boundaries without physical wire.
-Increasingly available in EQIP for cross-fencing only — not boundary fence.
+• Virtual fencing: GPS-based collar systems that create boundaries without physical wire.
+Increasingly available for cross-fencing only, not boundary fence.
 Check whether your state has adopted virtual fence scenarios.

 Generally NOT Funded

-- Replacement of existing perimeter fence — NRCS typically will not cost-share replacing a boundary fence that's already there, unless it's tied to adding new land to a grazing system or protecting a sensitive area.
+• Replacement of existing perimeter fence: Unless it's tied to adding new land to a grazing system or protecting a sensitive area.

-- Corrals and handling facilities — These fall under different practice codes and are handled separately from fence.
+• Corrals and handling facilities: These fall under different practice codes.

 What Does EQIP Actually Pay for Fencing?

-Payment rates are set by each state and updated annually.
-NRCS establishes a flat rate per foot (or per unit) for each fence scenario.
-They then pay you 75% of that rate (or 90% for beginning/underserved producers).
+NRCS sets a flat rate per foot for each fence scenario.
+They pay you 75% of that rate (or 90% for beginning/underserved producers).
 This is true regardless of your actual cost.
-If you can build it for less than the established rate, you come out ahead — NRCS still pays the same percentage of the rate.
-If it costs you more, you cover the full overage.
+If you build for less than the rate, you keep the difference.
+If it costs more, you cover the overage.

 Typical Payment Ranges (Varies by State)